mistrykish/My-Portfolio/README.md

 # My-Portfolio
-A portfolio showcasing myself (currently a working in progress)
+A portfolio showcasing myself (currently a work in progress)